 Please attach a tag or label from one feed being used for your project animal.
-If a home-made mix is used please describe the mix on the back of this page.
+If a home-made mix is used please describe the mix on a separate page.

-1. (Ex What production level or type of animal is this feed designed for? a. lactating animal, growing animal, etc) 2.
-What is the Crude Protein level of this feed?
-3. What is the main ingredient in this feed?
-(Hint: if the answer is not clear, it's probably the first ingredient listed.)
-4. Is this a medicated feed?
+- 1. What production level or type of animal is this feed designed for?
+(Ex. lactating animal, growing animal, etc....) - 2.
+What is the Crude Protein level of this feed? - 3.
+What is the main ingredient in this feed?
+(Hint: if the answer is not clear, it's probably the first ingredient listed.) - 4.
+Is this a medicated feed? - 5.
+What is the active drug ingredient? - 6.
+Is there a withdrawal time of this drug ingredient? - 7.
+The TDN (Total Digestible Nutrients) level of a feed indicates energy value Please calculate the TDN level of this feed.
+Crude fiber level can be found on your feed tag.